Chart Color Schemes

 Turramurra's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results in Turramurra, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 79% of the total population (10,424 people), compared to the national average of 55.3%.
+Health outcomes data shows excellent results in Turramurra, with a very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 79% of the total population (10,415 people), compared to the national average of 55.7%.

-The most prevalent medical conditions are arthritis and asthma, affecting 6.1 and 6.1% of residents respectively, while 75.9% report no medical ailments, similar to the Greater Sydney average of 76.0%.
-As of 2021, 20.3% of Turramurra's population is aged 65 and over (2,673 people).
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+The most common medical conditions in the area are arthritis and asthma, affecting 6.1% and 6.1% of residents respectively.
+A total of 75.9% of residents declare themselves completely clear of medical ailments, similar to the Greater Sydney figure of 76.0%.
+As of 2021, 20.3% of Turramurra's population is aged 65 and over (2,670 people).
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health